Dolores Huerta and César Chávez launched the National Farm Workers Association in 1962.

 While directing the first National Boycott of California Table Grapes out of New York she came into contact with Gloria Steinem and the burgeoning feminist movement who rallied behind the cause.
 Dolores consciously began to challenge gender discrimination within the farm workers’ movement.
 She traversed the country for two years on behalf of the Feminist Majority’s Feminization of Power: 50/50 by the year 2000 Campaign encouraging Latina’s to run for office.
 The campaign resulted in a significant increase in the number of women representatives at the local, state and federal levels.
 She also served as National Chair of the 21st Century Party founded in 1992 on the principles that women make up 52% of the party’s candidates and that officers must reflect the ethnic diversity of the nation.

-At 83, Dolores Huerta continues to work developing leaders and advocating for the working poor, women, and children.
+Now in her 90's, Dolores Huerta continues to work developing leaders and advocating for the working poor, women, and children.
 As founder and president of the Dolores Huerta Foundation, she travels across the country engaging in campaigns and influencing legislation that supports equality and defends civil rights, speaking about issues of social justice and public policy.

 Dolores was inducted into the California Hall of Fame in March of 2012.
 She has received numerous awards: among them The Eleanor Roosevelt Humans Rights Award from President Clinton in l998, Ms. Magazine’s One of the Three Most Important Women of l997, The Puffin Foundation’s Award for Creative Citizenship: Labor Leader Award 1984, The Ohtli Award from the Mexican Government, The Smithsonian Institution James Smithson Award, and nine honorary doctorates from universities throughout the U.S. There are four elementary schools in California, one in Fort Worth, Texas, and a high school in Pueblo, Colorado named after Dolores Huerta.